tungpham142/personal-webpage/content/project/TED-Recommender/index.md

 date = 2019-01-28T00:00:00

 # Project summary to display on homepage.
-summary = "An application to recommend similar videos on TED-Talks"
+summary = "An application to search, classify, and recommend similar videos on TED-Talks"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`